Swethaa-02/Restaurant-Recommender-System-/README.md

-# Restaurant-Recommender-System
+# 🍽️ Restaurant Recommendation System
 ---
-# 🍽️ Restaurant Recommendation System

 ## 📌 Overview
 This project is a **Content-Based Restaurant Recommendation System** built with Python and Jupyter Notebooks.
 It suggests restaurants to users based on their **cuisine preferences**, **budget range**, and other features.